edgarkech/scalable_field_camera/STL_4x5/README.md

 Cut it to about 160 to 165mm.
 Press the nut into the 10mm hole of the rail lever.
 Secure it with one small screw and file down everything hanging over
+- see again the pictures in the pictures/version_1.0 folder https://github.com/edgarkech/scalable_field_camera/tree/master/pictures/version_1.0

 ### focusing wheel:
 Find "6mm flange coupler" on aliexpress, ebay or your preferred source, similar to this offer: https://www.aliexpress.com/item/4000208248034.html.